fastapi/fastapi/docs/python-types.md

 * **Document** the API using OpenAPI:
     * which is then used by the automatic interactive documentation user interfaces.

 This might all sound abstract.
 Don't worry.
-You'll see all this in action in the <a href="/tutorial/intro/" target="_blank">Tutorial - User Guide</a> (the next section).
+You'll see all this in action in the [Tutorial - User Guide](tutorial/){.internal-link target=_blank}.

 The important thing is that by using standard Python types, in a single place (instead of adding more classes, decorators, etc), **FastAPI** will do a lot of the work for you.